agsb/jelly/documents/LogBook.md

 # LogBook

+### 03/08/2023

+When list down all steps for opcodes, none gets more than four steps. the microcode could be done with 3 bits, A0-A2, and opcode with 4 bits, A3-A6, plus 2 bits for modes and pages, A7-A8, leaving A9-A10 for free.

+Made a simple program to make the eeprom contents as intel hex files, [romjelly](https://github.com/agsb/jelly/blob/main/sources/jmpjelly.c)

 ### 01/08/2023

 Jelly now have a stable version.
 No more changes for the FSM/Math circuits and the glue logics is in 'reduce or delay' decision phase.